jrmcoul/minesweeper/README.md

 If so, it flags all neighboring unrevealed squares.
 If the number of neighboring flagged squares equals the value of the border square, it reveals all neighboring unrevealed squares.

-The second order solving algorithm is more complicated and involves labeling all the unrevealed squares that border the revealed "border" squares based on "links."
+The second order solving algorithm is more complicated and involves labeling all the unrevealed squares that neighbor the revealed "border" squares based on "links."
 In each link object, a key is the 1D index of the revealed "border" square, while the value is an array: [number of neighboring mines remaining, number of neighboring unrevealed squares].
 For more information on this method, read the comments surrounding calculateLinks() and linkSolve() in the Game component.